Frequently asked questions

 No, we don’t!
 You are not allowed to use any outside sources like dictionaries or translation tools.

-5.3 After exams - evaluation & examination results
+5.3 After exams - grading & examination results

 6. LANGUAGE CERTIFICATE